 Charting A Path For The IDD Community

-Recently, Best Buddies has partnered with The Potter’s House of Dallas as part of a robust social inclusion and diversity initiative.
+Best Buddies has partnered with The Potter’s House of Dallas as part of a robust social inclusion and diversity initiative.
 Together, the partnership aims to bring awareness of the diverse needs and challenges of the IDD community, while providing ministry support to those individuals and their families.
-The highly anticipated launch of The Potter’s House Dallas Chapter of Best Buddies is the first of its kind for any church in the world.
-The Potter’s House is honored to be the first church to partner with Best Buddies International.
+The Potter’s House Dallas Chapter of Best Buddies is the first of its kind for any church in the world and is honored to be the first church to partner with Best Buddies International.
 This unprecedented partnership will facilitate opportunities to reach underserved communities with disabilities, and cultivate inclusion and diversity throughout the areas we serve.
 To this end, we will leverage community partnerships to achieve the greatest impact for those with disabilities.